 Instead, call your attorney and run it by him or her.

 • Watch your tone.
 Don’t be mean or spiteful.
 Judges and juries don’t like mean or spiteful people.
-Jurors are usually faced with a tough choice between two different, if not contradictory, stories and must choose one or the other based upon a couple days of testimony and only a few fleeting moments to take your measure.
+Jurors are usually faced with a tough choice between two different, if not contradictory, stories and must choose one or the other based upon a couple days of testimony and only a few fleeting moments to take your measure with respective to the maids a la mode home cleaning.
 If you appear mean or spiteful they won’t like you.
 If they don’t like you, they won’t believe your story, or worse, they won’t care about your story.

 • Keep your options open.
 Don’t assume from the beginning of the dispute that litigation is the best method of resolving it.
 An advantageous settlement can reduce attorney’s fees, delays and the risk of an unfavorable outcome.
 It doesn’t take a rocket scientist to realize that settlement is more likely if the parties to the dispute have maintained a professional relationship without getting angry at each other.

 Getting angry will do nothing but reduce your chances of reaching an advantageous settlement and increase your chances of possibly losing a business associate.

 • Be clear and concise.
 Make your position known to the other side as soon and as clear as possible.
 Unless the other side knows and understands your position, they can’t evaluate it and certainly can’t give you what you want.
 Rambling or using ambiguous words and phrases just makes you look unreasonable, unpredictable and irrational.

 • Don’t bring into the conversation issues that aren’t relevant to the dispute.
 It is easy to overwhelm a group of twelve people who aren’t familiar with your story with too many facts.

 You certainly don’t want to be forced to take up some of a jury’s limited attention span and capacity to remember facts explaining the irrelevant and potentially damaging side issues that you included in your communication.